ga-wdi-lessons/react-continued/readme.md

 <details>
   <summary><strong>Q: If you had to guess, what's the importance of supplying each individual result `item` with a `key` attribute?</strong></summary>

-  > This allows React to keep track of each unique dynamically render child element.
+  > This allows React to keep track of each unique dynamically rendered child element.
 The key is treated as the unique identifier and is important in how React passes data to the child.

 </details>